Proportional Participatory Budgeting with Additive Utilities: The Method of Equal Shares

 \begin{definition}[Extended Justified Representation for approval-based committee elections] We say that a group of voters $S$ is \emph{$\ell$-cohesive} for $\ell\in\naturals$ if $|S| \geq \nicefrac{\ell}{k}\cdot n$ and $|\bigcap_{i \in S}A(i)| \geq \ell$.

-A rule $\calR$ satisfies \emph{extended justified representation} if for each election instance $E$ and each $\ell$-cohesive group $S$ of voters there exists a voter $i \in S$ such that $|A(i) \cap \calR(E)| \geq \ell$. \end{definition} At first sight it is unintuitive that we only require that at least one voter obtain $\ell$ representatives.
+A rule $\calR$ satisfies \emph{extended justified representation} if for each election instance $E$, each $\ell\in\naturals$, and each $\ell$-cohesive group $S$ of voters there exists a voter $i \in S$ such that $|A(i) \cap \calR(E)| \geq \ell$. \end{definition} At first sight it is unintuitive that we only require that at least one voter obtains $\ell$ representatives.
 However, the strengthening of EJR that requires each member of $S$ to obtain $\ell$ representatives is impossible even on very small instances \citep{justifiedRepresentation}.
-However, even with only the at-least-one guarantee, EJR has plenty of bite \citep{AEHLSS18,skowron:prop-degree,pet-sko:laminar}.
+Still, even with only the at-least-one guarantee, EJR has plenty of bite, in particular implying that the members of a cohesive group have high utility on average \citep{AEHLSS18,skowron:prop-degree,pet-sko:laminar}.

-The generalization of this axiom to the PB model is not straightforward and to the best of our knowledge none has been proposed in the literature. \footnote{\citet{aziz2018proportionally} generalize the weaker axiom of Proportional Justified Representation (PJR) \citep{pjr17} beyond unit costs, but they operate in a non-standard utility model where voters care more about more expensive projects.} To warm up, let's first relax the unit cost assumption, but stay in the approval-based setting.
-Then, it seems to us, EJR should state the following. \begin{definition}[Extended Justified Representation for approval-based elections] We say that a group of voters $S$ is $T$-cohesive for $T \subseteq C$ if $|S| \geq \cost(T)\cdot n$ and $T \subseteq \bigcap_{i\in S} A(i)$.

-A rule $\calR$ satisfies \emph{extended justified representation} if for each election instance $E$ and each $T$-cohesive group $S$ of voters there exists a voter $i \in S$ such that $|A(i) \cap \calR(E)| \geq |T|$. \end{definition}
+The generalization of this axiom to the PB model is not straightforward and to the best of our knowledge none has been proposed in the literature.\footnote{\citet{aziz2018proportionally} generalize the weaker axiom of Proportional Justified Representation (PJR) \citep{pjr17} beyond unit costs, but they operate in a non-standard utility model where voters care more about more expensive projects.} To warm up, let's first relax the unit cost assumption, but stay in the approval-based setting.
+Then EJR should state the following. \begin{definition}[Extended Justified Representation for approval-based elections] We say that a group of voters $S$ is $T$-cohesive for $T \subseteq C$ if $|S|/n \geq \cost(T)/b$ and $T \subseteq \bigcap_{i\in S} A(i)$.
+A rule $\calR$ satisfies \emph{extended justified representation} if for each election instance $E$, each $T \subseteq C$, and each $T$-cohesive group $S$ of voters there exists a voter $i \in S$ such that $|A(i) \cap \calR(E)| \geq |T|$. \end{definition}

-Thus, cohesiveness now requires that the group $S$ can identify a collection of projects $T$ that they all approve and that is affordable with their fraction of the budget ($|S| \geq \cost(T)\cdot n$).
+Thus, cohesiveness now requires that the group $S$ can identify a collection of projects $T$ that they all approve and that is affordable with their fraction of the budget ($|S|/n \geq \cost(T)/b$).
 Note that voters $i \in S$ obtain utility $u_i(T) = |T|$ from $T$; EJR requires that at least one member of $S$ must attain this utility in the election outcome.

 To further generalize EJR beyond approvals is more difficult, because the notion of a candidate who is approved by all members of $S$ does not have an analogue.
 Instead, we quantify cohesion by calculating the minimum utility that any member of $S$ assigns to each project in $T$.